Ultimate 1 Week Costa del Sol Itinerary

 Marbella is home to beautiful beaches, but Cabopino Beach is among my favourites.
 It’s on the way from Fuengirola to Marbella, so it’s more remote and, therefore, less crowded than the beaches near the centre.

-I recommend visiting it any time of the year.
+I recommend visiting it at any time of the year.
 In winter, walk its short and accessible hiking trail, on which you can follow the wooden path, admire the sea views, and see the Artols Dunes Natural Monument.
 In summer, spend the day at the beach and watch gorgeous sunsets like the one above.

-Andy’s Beach Bar is a great spot to get a drink but there are also other bars in the nearby marina.
+Andy’s Beach Bar is a great spot to get a drink, but there are also other bars in the nearby marina.

 Marbella Old Town